-Monese is a UK virtual bank founded by Norris Koppel, an Estonian entrepreneur.
+Monese is a UK virtual bank account founded by Norris Koppel, an Estonian entrepreneur.
 It offers money transfer and current accounts services to the European Economic Area in Euros, Pound sterling and Romanian leu.

 bunq is a Dutch virtual bank that was founded in 2015 by Ali Niknam.
 The bank offers personal, business and joint bank accounts as well as debit cards.
 In addition to its virtual Euro bank account, it offers Bunq travel card, which is ideal for regular travelers.

 Revolut is a British virtual bank that launched Euro accounts with IBAN in 2017.
 Products and services offered by Revolut include MasterCard prepaid debit card/VISA debit card, currency exchange, stock trading, cryptocurrency exchange and peer-to-peer payments.